zoyaarief/Jobtrack/docs/design-document.md

 2. **Public Interview Hub:** A community-driven, anonymous "Interview Question Bank" where any user can share and browse real-world interview questions.

-To enhance the platform, the public hub includes an **AI "wow factor"** feature.
-Any user can click a button on a submitted question to receive an AI-generated mock answer, turning the hub into a powerful interactive study tool.

 ### Key Features:

 - Secure user authentication (registration, login, and sessions).